 Van Gogh really made an impression on me.
 I love his work, even though it’s very different from how I paint.
-What amazes me most is how strong a commitment he had for painting.
+What amazes me most is how strong a commitment he had to paint.
 Except for the encouragement from his brother Theo, he had little else to justify what he was creating.
 I think it’s incredible what he accomplished in just a short time, and under such difficult circumstances.

 Do you think through your creative explorations you have come to know yourself better?